GameStop jumps more than 16% as 'meme' stocks roar higher

-(Reuters) - Shares of GameStop soared 16.3% on Tuesday after hitting their highest level since late March, and other so-called “meme” stocks also rallied as investors shifted back into the retail favorites that had notched big gains earlier in the year.
+Shares of GameStop (GME.N) soared 16.3% on Tuesday after hitting their highest level since late March, and other so-called "meme" stocks also rallied as investors shifted back into the retail favorites that had notched big gains earlier in the year.

 "Once it goes over $200 the buzz starts," said Dennis Dick, head of markets structure and proprietary trader at Bright Trading LLC.
 You can “100% peg it to social media."